 Inspections are required under the provisions of the Virginia Uniform Statewide Building Code (USBC).
 The required inspections for buildings are listed below.
 James City County Building Safety and Permits Division operates a 24-hour a day, 7 days a week call-in line to schedule inspections.
 Visit PermitLink to schedule an inspection.

-- Requested inspections are transcribed Monday-Friday at 6:30 a.m.
+- The cutoff time for next day inspections is 11 p.m.
 Any inspection requested after that time will be done the following business day.
-Inspection updates are posted daily.

 Once a permit has been issued, you have the authority to commence work.
 The approved construction documents returned with the permit, shall be retained at the job site and be available for inspectors on request.
 It shall be the applicant's responsibility to perform all work in accordance with the Virginia USBC, and within the scope of what was authorized under the permit.
 All changes to the approved plans must be resubmitted for approval by the Building Safety and Permits Division.
 Prior to requesting an inspection for this work, your permit placard must be placed in a prominent location which is visible from the street.
 If there are multiple buildings on the same site, please display the placard or permit number at each building location.

-Note: When scheduling inspections on the new e-permit website please remember the following:
+Note: When scheduling inspections on the new PermitLink website please remember the following:

 - We will not conduct a final building inspection until all trade inspections have passed.
 Trade inspections will not be done concurrently with the final building inspection.
 Final building inspections scheduled without all other trades passed will automatically be canceled.

 - Please remember to schedule a concrete encased electrode inspection when a footing inspection has been scheduled for a new building.

 - Job site safety and portable toilets for construction workers are regulated by the Virginia Department of Labor and Industry, Occupational Safety Office.
 Their phone number is 757-455-0891, ext.
 132.